Volunteer Job Descriptions

 - Coordinate with the MSPA Clynk Chair and PCPA Treasurer to report Clynk totals each month

-Hannaford Helps Schools Program Chair - 1 Position
+Hannaford Helps Schools Program Chair - 1 Position - Available

 - Organize the collection of receipts from Hannaford Dollars, collect them, count them and submit them to Hannaford on the scheduled date on behalf of Pond Cove Elementary School.